 The Julia language: hands-on

-Solving physical processes: advection, reaction, diffusion & wave propagation
+Modelling physical processes: advection, reaction, diffusion & wave propagation

-Software development tools: Git, Continuous Integration
+Software development tools: Git, continuous integration

 Part 2 Solving PDEs on GPUs